Dmitry-Borodkin/voidc/README.md

     - Extensible compiler based on "visitor pattern";
     - Exposing essential parts of LLVM-C API (Core, TargetMachine, etc.).

-  - Developing further language features:
+  - Developing "basic" language features:
     - Ability to create (C-compatible) functions;
     - Basic set of control flow constructions: "if then else", "block", "loop", "switch", "defer";
     - Comfortable "syntactic sugar" for grammar development;
     - C-like expressions (with some additional "twists");
     - Finally, some "normal" syntax for function's and variable's definitions/declarations.

+  - Extending the language:
+    - Comprehensive numeric literals;
+    - Sophisticated control flow constuctions: "while", "for", extended "if then else" and "switch";
+    - Aggregate "initializations";
+    - "Simple" overloading of operators;
+    - "Projections" (functions with syntax `a.something`);
+    - Simple structures with named fields;
+    - "Mangling" (fancy function names to help overloading/projections);
+    - Function inlining;
+    - Unions (like in C).

+  - Kinda, objects:
     - ...

+  - ...

-For the moment (Sep 2022), language seems to be ready just for some early experiments...
+For the moment (Jul 2023), language seems to be ready just for some early experiments...

 **Note:** Void is *not* intended to be seen as a complete/finished/whatever programming language in usual sense...